LadaOndris/hands/README.md

 Author: Ladislav Ondris

 This project performs gesture recognition from depth images.
-It consists of hand detection, hand pose estimation, and gesture classification.
+It consists mostly of hand detection, hand pose estimation, and gesture classification.

-See demonstration videos, which are located in the `docs/` directory.

 ## Prerequisites